nf-core/nanoseq/docs/usage.md

 ### `--skip_demultiplexing`

-Skip demultiplexing with Guppy or with qcat
+Skip demultiplexing with Guppy/qcat

 ## Alignment

 ### `--stranded`

 Specifies if the data is strand-specific.
-Automatically activated when using --protocol directRNA (default: false)
+Automatically activated when using `--protocol directRNA` (default: false).

 When using `--protocol`/`--stranded` the following command-line arguments will be set for `minimap2` and `graphmap2`: